-When you apply for credit from a mortgage company, credit card providers or an auto finance company, you authorize them to “inquire” to a credit bureau to get a copy of your credit report.
+When you apply for credit you are authorize the creditor to “inquire” to a credit bureau to get a copy of your credit report.
 You would later notice that their credit inquiries show as an “inquiry” on your credit report.

-Fair Isaac Corporation developed the technologies behind credit scores, which is why lenders may refer to your credit score as your “FICO score.”
-Fair Isaac Corporation says that for inquiries for a new mortgage made in a short period, usually inquiries within a 30 day period, they will count as only one inquiry.
-In other words, if you call several mortgage providers shopping around for a mortgage and they each pull your credit report, it will NOT drastically pull your credit score down due to multiple inquiries.
-However, if you were to make numerous credit inquiries for new credit cards within a short period, that would be a red flag, those inquiries would all be counted as separate inquiries, and your credit score would fall.
+Fair Isaac Corporation developed the technologies behind credit scores.
+This is why lenders may refer to your credit score as your “FICO score.”
+Fair Isaac Corporation says that for inquiries for a new mortgage made in a short period within a 30 day period will count as only one inquiry.
+In other words, if you call several mortgage providers shopping around for a mortgage and they each pull your credit report, it will not drastically pull your credit score down due to multiple inquiries.
+However, if you were to make numerous credit inquiries for new credit cards within a short period that would be a red flag.
+Those inquiries would all be counted as separate inquiries, and your credit score would fall.

-Multiple credit card inquiries are seen as a red flag because you could be taking on a lot of new debt load, or the ability to run up your debt load, which could negatively impact your debt ratio.
-It could also mean you have lost your mind, and have decided you need multiple new credit cards to take your dream vacation, buy a new wardrobe, get new furniture and buy a big screen TV, all at once, and all on credit!
+Multiple credit card inquiries are seen as a red flag because you could be taking on a lot of new debt load or the ability to run up your debt load.
+And that could negatively impact your debt ratio.
+It could also mean you have decided you need multiple new credit cards to take your dream vacation, buy a new wardrobe, get new furniture, and buy a big screen TV, all at once!

 “Hard” Credit Report Inquiry: These inquiries stay on your credit report for a period of time.
 They are made by lenders, landlords, credit card providers, service providers and insurance companies.
 They will remain on your credit report for one to two years.
-Having one or two hard inquiries is okay, but if you have multiple hard inquiries (especially within a short time period), your credit scores will likely go down (unless they are mortgage related, as mentioned above).
+Having one or two hard inquiries is okay.
+But if you have multiple hard inquiries, especially within a short time period, your credit scores will likely go down.
+This will not be the case if they are mortgage related, as mentioned above.
 This is why it is a bad idea to apply for numerous store credit cards around the holidays, for example.

-“Soft” Credit Report Inquiry: This is an inquiry that is not revealed to creditors and lenders, and they do not affect your credit score.
-They are recorded when you request your own credit report to check your score, or when your employer requests it.
+“Soft” Credit Report Inquiry: This is an inquiry that is not revealed to creditors and lenders.
+These do not affect your credit score.
+They are recorded when you request your own credit report to check your score or when your employer requests it.